gajeoo/WarehouseRide/README.md

 Note: The Convex backend is always running in the cloud after running the sync command — only the frontend server needs to be started locally.

-Your app is automatically built and deployed when you use the deploy tool.
+App is automatically built and deployed when you use the deploy tool.

 ### Taking Screenshots